buimai586/VBA_Sample_Deliverable/README.md

-We have 5 resulted Colors of Consensus FCST with different meanings as below:
+We have 5 resulted in Colors of Consensus FCST with different meanings as below:

 Color & Meaning